 The I-Codes provide a minimum standard for building safety and performance.
 For the purposes of uniformity they often reference consensus standards setting bodies, created by independent organizations such as ASTM, to ensure that building materials and construction methods meet a baseline of quality that, when combined with codified best practices in construction, result in safe buildings that perform as expected.
 States, counties, and municipalities draw from the I-Codes, in whole or in part, when crafting or revising building codes and ordinances that best meets its needs.

 The Gypsum Association contributes to the code process by participating in the process of code revision and development.
 In addition to the ICC, the Association is an active participant in the standards setting process of other organizations such as the National Fire Protection Association, the National Association of Home Builders, and the Tile Council of North America.
 The Association also oversees testing related to fire resistance and sound control.
-Updated every three years, and now in its 20th edition, the Fire Resistance Design Manual, GA-600, specifies and provides fire resistance ratings for over 600 systems that may be used for fire-rated walls and partitions, floor/ceiling and roof/ceiling assemblies and to protect columns, beams and girders.
-The Fire Resistance Design Manual encompasses both generic and proprietary systems and is referenced by the ICC, the National Fire Codes as well as many state and local jurisdictions in the United States and Canada.
+Updated every three years, and now in its 22nd edition, GA-600, Fire Resistance and Sound Control Design Manual, specifies and provides fire resistance ratings for over 600 systems that may be used for fire-rated walls and partitions, floor/ceiling and roof/ceiling assemblies and to protect columns, beams and girders.
+The GA-600 encompasses both generic and proprietary systems and is referenced by the ICC, the National Fire Codes as well as many state and local jurisdictions in the United States and Canada.

-Through its activities and other publications, such as Application and Finishing of Gypsum Panel Products, GA-216, the Gypsum Association promotes a broad understanding of building code requirements among the design and construction community, with the ultimate goal of enhancing consumer satisfaction with the products its member firms’ products.
+Through its activities and other publications, such as GA-216 Application and Finishing of Gypsum Panel Products, the Gypsum Association promotes a broad understanding of building code requirements among the design and construction community, with the ultimate goal of enhancing consumer satisfaction with the products made by member firms.